HDest-Community/Follower/README.md

 ---
 - New followers can be added by inheriting from HDFollower and overriding the provided virtuals (if desired).
 - Do **NOT** add an `hdf_followers` option.
 This is an internal CVar and its only purpose is to allow players to control the built-in followers.
 If you don't want an addon follower to show up, don't load the addon.

+### Known Issues
+---
+- Sometimes followers will fail to follow the player or other followers while in specific sectors even if nothing obvious is blocking their way.
+This primarily happens on older maps that use the REJECT lump for sight checking.
+I don't know of a possible fix without side effects that I could implement on the mod's side.